silentorb/archmage-old/README.md

 # Archmage

-Multi-project management tool
+Multi-project development tool

-Archmage allows you to manage multiple projects across multiple Git repositories with interwoven dependencies.
+Archmage allows you to development multiple projects across multiple Git repositories with interwoven dependencies.
 It was primarily designed to support C++ development but can be used  for other languages too.

 ## Features